 What are you currently doing, professionally and/or personally?

-I live in Washington, D.C. with my wife Erica and our 2-year old daughter, Rory!
+I live in Washington, D.C., with my wife Erica and our two-year-old daughter, Rory!
 My focus is on strategic planning and innovation for the U.S. Government, mostly in the defense, intelligence, and security portfolios.
 I have spent over a decade leading efforts to improve Federal transportation security, cybersecurity operations, and procurement.

 How did you get to where you are in your career?
 Did you attend college and if so, where?

 Following my undergraduate studies at the University of Connecticut and graduate school at the University of Pittsburgh (both for political science), I had a high level of interest in supporting the work of our government in some capacity, but I was not quite sure how.
-I realized the most effective way for me to contribute was to provide independent (non-partisan) analysis of some of the key issues facing my firm’s clients – such as aviation security, threat detection, cybersecurity intrusion, and shifting global markets – and have been doing so ever since.
+I realized the most effective way for me to contribute was to provide independent (non-partisan) analysis of some of the key issues facing my firm’s clients—such as aviation security, threat detection, cybersecurity intrusion, and shifting global markets—and have been doing so ever since.
 The most important career moves I made were with a focus on my family: while understanding my career aspirations and trajectory, what would that mean for my work/life balance or responsibilities?
 Were there tradeoffs that would impact my ability to be a present and supportive partner and father?
 If so, how do we (as a family) tackle those decisions in a cohesive way?
-Those types of questions, and coming to conclusions about my answers, helped shape my career and personal path into where I am today.
+Those types of questions and coming to conclusions about my answers helped shape my career and personal path to where I am today.

 How did your MPA experience prepare you for your life today?
 How did MPA help you dream big and do right?

-The care and attention of the faculty and staff was critical to me.
-I still have vivid memories of my first lessons on the trumpet in 5th grade, engaging social studies lessons in HS, and tennis practice, all of which helped mold me to be a well-rounded adult.
-I was always encouraged to ask more questions, challenge thoughts, and learn from those around me.
+The care and attention of the faculty and staff were critical to me.
+I still vividly remember my first lessons on the trumpet in fifth grade, engaging social studies lessons in high school, and tennis practice, all of which helped mold me into a well-rounded adult.
+I was always encouraged to ask more questions, challenge my thoughts, and learn from those around me.

 What’s next?
 Any aspirations—personal or professional—that you’d like to share?

-I will continue to grow at my current firm with an eye on leading one of our practices some day in the future.
-My family also enjoys traveling, so we are hoping to make the trek to Les Tres Valles in France for a snowboard trip in the near future.
+I will continue to grow at my current firm, with an eye on leading one of our practices someday.
+My family also enjoys traveling, so we are hoping to make the trek to Les Tres Valles in France for a snowboarding trip soon.

 Please share your favorite MPA story.

-On one of the VERY few snow days we ever had, I remember being stuck at school because the roads were too unsafe.
-There was a small group of us, as many students had been able to depart before the storm hit, and I recall the head of HS Randy Comfort breaking out his guitar and playing to keep us all occupied and content while we waited the storm out.
-It was a really nice illustration of the communal feel the school encourages between students and faculty.
+On one of the very few snow days we ever had, I remember being stuck at school because the roads were too unsafe.
+There was a small group of us, as many students had been able to depart before the storm hit, and I recall one of the Upper School administrators, Randy Comfort, breaking out his guitar and playing to keep us all occupied and content while we waited the storm out.
+It was a really nice illustration of the communal feeling the school encourages between students and faculty.

 Hugh Schilling ‘00Hugh